DOGGY DAYCARE & CANINE MASSAGE THERAPY

-What To Expect: We have a special 'meet and greet' zone to introduce new pups to one or two dogs at a time, until they are comfortable enough.
+What To Expect for the First Visit: We have a special 'meet and greet' zone to introduce new pups to one or two dogs at a time, until they are comfortable enough to be guided into the pack.
 Some dogs adjust quicker than others, but we are patient with all, depending on their needs.
 Once single introductions are done, we gently guide and introduce your pup into the main play zone then to the play yard.
-After the first couple visits, your pup will be tired, and that is normal.
+We text you within the hour to give you an update.
+After the first visit, your pup will be tired, and that is normal.
 Once your pup gets used to daycare, it will learn to pace itself and it's energy level will stabilize.

-Neutered/Spayed, Incontinence Requirement: Your dog does not need to be spayed to use our services, though we highly recommend it.
-A female in or near her current heat cycle, or overly defensive of those smelling her body will not be permitted.
-Non-neutered males older than 7 months, and males who excessively mark indoors, hump or dominate others will not be permitted, and can have daycare suspended.
+Neutered/Spayed, Incontinence Requirement: A female in or near her current heat cycle, or overly defensive of those smelling her body will not be permitted.
+Non-spayed females may be suspended after 10 months if behavioural problems arise.
+Non-neutered males older than 7 months, and males who excessively mark indoors, hump or dominate others will not be permitted, and will have daycare suspended.
 Any canine who constantly urinates or defecates indoors may have services suspended unless a diaper, band, or alternative solution are provided by their owner.

 Canine Communication: Just as people might not like everybody they meet, some dogs have aversions to certain dogs or certain situations, and we understand this.
 We do not expect every dog to be best friends all the time, and dogs have their own level of communication that we encourage.
 Dogs learn best with their own language, but also benefit with human assistance.
 Suitable canine mentors within daycare can help teach proper social skills to other canines better than a person can sometimes.
 We supervise at all times, but there are instances where a dog will not learn unless another dog teaches them.
 To the untrained eye, certain situations look or sound worse than they actually are.
 Please trust us to handle these situations in the appropriate manner.
 Our staff are trained to read canine behaviour, we will assess every situation, and we will step in whenever is necessary to keep everyone safe and having a great experience.